magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets.md

 {% capture difference %}
 **Please note:**
 <br>
 There are four types of keys: Attributes, Time Series, Entity Field and Alarm Field (only for Alarm widget).
 To correctly display data, change the key name to the existing key name of the same type.
 If you don’t have the required time series or attribute key in the database yet, you can still add a key to the data source.
-The widget will start displaying the data as soon as the device will send it to ThingsBoard.
+The widget will start displaying the data as soon as the device will send it to IoT Hub.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}